Rakeshkushwah0/Weather_app/README.md

   Available dependencies
 - [Open Weather](https://openweathermap.org/)

-# - Instructiond to run the application :--
+# - Instructions to run the application :--

   Method 1 - You can directly click or copy and paste to web browser the link to run the application Link  -- https://rakeshkushwah0.github.io/WeatherApp/